shantanutomar/books-manager/README.md

 The application consists of Web client made in React along with a Express based API server.
 The server interacts with data layer in form of a MongoDB instance.
 The GraphQL query language API is also being used to provide seamless and cached data to React Client.

+The project demo can be seen here-> https://www.youtube.com/watch?v=-UX_HuhWtpM

 ### Setting Up and Running

 - Clone the  [repository](https://github.com/shantanutomar/books-manager.git).